VCU-CS-Capstone/CS-25-325-Plug-and-Play-Dashboard-Agent-Event-Tracker/Status Reports/Status Report Fall Week XX.md

 # *CS 25-325 Project Name*

-**Students' Names:**

-**Mentor:**
+**Students' Names: Maxwell Goehle, Hoang Le, Ben Aber, Mohammed Ahmed**

+**Mentor: Mahesh Nair, Tyler Jordan, Emily Croxall**

-**Faculty Advisor:**
+**Faculty Advisor: Rachita Sowle**

 ## 1) Accomplishments this week ##
-   - investigate databases done by student A
-   - make flowcharts done by students A and B
+   - Met with capital one advisors in a meet and greet on Wednesday
+   - Submitted team contract

 ## 2) Milestones to be completed next week ##
-   - debug the code to be performed by student C
+   - Met with advisors to discuss our project in more detail

 ## 3) Issues, problems or concerns ##
-   - student C needs to learn java
+   - No issues to report yet
-   - database repository costs big $$$